Soap free body wash is a must have in your shower if you have sensitive skin.

 Also the best body wash for dry skin may not be the best body wash for oily skin.

-Permit me to say that most of the body washes that are acclaimed all natural sometimes contain a few chemicals which are harmless.
+Most of the body washes that are acclaimed all natural sometimes contain a few chemicals which are harmless.

 However, there are purely all natural products but these don’t come cheap.